Skip to content

 • Research protects against cannibalization — you know which keywords to target on which pages

-Good keyword research is not a list of keywords from a tool.
-It's an analysis of the market, intent, and competition that translates into a concrete content strategy.
+Good keyword research is not a list of keywords exported from a tool — it is an analysis of the market, intent, and competition that translates into a concrete content strategy.
+What decides the outcome is not what goes onto that list but what gets struck off it, which we return to in step 4.

 Types of Keywords